showyourwork/showyourwork/docs/quickstart.rst

     </div>

     <p>
-        Once you're repository is created, it should look something like this:
+        Once your repository is created, it should look something like this:
     </p>

     <div align="center" style="margin-bottom: 17.25px;">